 After the launch of an MVP (Minimum Viable Product) iOS Inspection app in 2017, EAO returned to FreshWorks in February 2018 sparking a new beginning – the development of an inspection management web portal, to be completed by the end of the following month.
 Despite this seemingly-impossible timeline, FreshWorks was able to deliver EAO’s request.

 We knew the development of this application would not be a one-stop-shop and was going to take some serious planning if we wanted to get it just right.
 FreshWorks conducted weeks of research, intensive requirements gathering, wireframes, workflows, prototypes, refactoring, and iterations, before the release of the current MVP.
-One of the app’s coolest features was the ability for inspections to be submitted offline – without network connectivity, reports can be stored locally and will submit automatically once reconnected to wifi.
+One of the safety inspection app’s coolest features was the ability for inspections to be submitted offline – without network connectivity, reports can be stored locally and will submit automatically once reconnected to wifi.
 This feature proved to be an integral technical solution to the problem of spotty and sometimes non-existent networks in the great outdoors.